CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the carbon isoelectronic sequence

 For \ion{Ar}{xiii}, the new model produces line emissivities significantly different than the previous one, which was limited, as it had only 15 levels and DW CE rates.
 A comparison with version 9 for some important lines was shown in \cite{mao_etal:2020}.
-For version 10, we have retained all 590 levels, and used the MCHF ab-initio A-values calculated by G. Tachiev (2004) for the transitions among the ground configuration 2s$^2$ 2p$^2$ and the first excited 2s 2p$^3$ levels.
 Experimental energies are from NIST, but we note that in many instances they are only approximate.

 The new model for \ion{K}{xiv} is also a significant improvement over the previous one, which had 20 levels and DW CE rates.
-For version 10, we have retained all 590 levels, and used the MCHF ab-initio A-values calculated by G. Tachiev (2004) for the transitions among the ground configuration 2s$^2$ 2p$^2$ and the first excited 2s 2p$^3$ levels.
-The few available experimental energies are from NIST.

 For \ion{Ca}{xv}, we have retained all 590 levels, and used the MCHF ab-initio A-values calculated by G. Tachiev (2004) for the transitions among the ground configuration 2s$^2$ 2p$^2$ and the first excited 2s 2p$^3$ levels.
 For these 15 states, the previous CHIANTI model had $R$-matrix CE rates, while for the remaining 31 levels only DW data were available.
-The few available experimental energies are from NIST.